Palak Chaat Recipe (Crispy Palak Patta Chaat)

 - 1 small pinch of baking soda

-Step 3: Add water little by little, whisking to make a smooth, flowing batter.
+Step 3: Add water little by little, whisking to make a smooth, lump-free, flowing batter.

 Fry 3-4 leaves at a time.
-Do not overcrowd the pan; otherwise, the pakoras will not be crispy.
+Do not overcrowd the pan, as this drops the oil temperature and leads to greasy results.

 Top The Chaat